PsyChip/machina/readme.md

 # Machina - Video Surveillance System

-A simple-to-use AI-powered video surveillance system that can detect and track objects in real-time from cameras.
+A simple-to-use AI-powered video surveillance system that can detect and track objects in real-time from cameras, featuring advanced zoom controls, multiple resolution presets, and smart frame optimization.

 ![Demo Screenshot](demo.png)